Stackato-Garage/prezbuzz/README.md

 ## Deploy to Stackato:

-The current implementation of Prezbuzz requires data updates to be initiated remotely.
-A local 'driver' script contacts the application and gets it to fetch a new batch of tweets.

-To deploy the application to Stackato:
+In the top-level directory of the project, run:

     stackato push prezbuzz

-When prompted, choose "y" to bind a Mysql service to the app and accept the default service name.
+When prompted, choose "y" to bind a MySQL service to the app and accept the default service name.

 ### Initialize the database: